Enterprise knowledge management guide: Strategy, scope, challenges, best practices, and AI integration

 Retrieve

 AI-powered, context-aware search enables employees to retrieve relevant information using keywords or natural-language queries—without needing to know where the content resides or which system contains it.
+In modern EKM environments, AI can further improve retrieval by understanding intent, ranking results by relevance, and surfacing related knowledge.

 Beyond these core functions, modern enterprise knowledge management platforms apply intelligent indexing and semantic understanding to improve knowledge discovery and surface related information.
 This shifts knowledge access from manual searching to intelligent discovery.